-Hazard lights are installed on each side of the ROPS.
-To replace the bulbs proceed as follows:
+Flashing hazard lights are installed on each side of the ROPS.
+Replace the bulbs as follows:

 - Insert a thin bladed screwdriver, or similar tool, between an amber lense and the hazard light body, then twist to separate the lense from the body.
-Refer to Figure 36. - Push the bulb inward and turn counterclockwise, then pull the bulb outward to remove from the light socket.
-See Figure 36.
+Refer to Figure 37. - Push the bulb inward and turn counterclockwise, then pull the bulb outward to remove from the light socket.
+See Figure 37.